jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

  ## Now, get it to work in Eclipse...

   **DO NOT** attempt to load this project into Eclipse until you've done `make menuconfig` and gotten it to successfully compile and flash at least once using the MinGW32 shell via `make flash`.
 Trust me... if you can't get it to build and flash from the shell, **it's not going to magically work in Eclipse, either**.
-Everything that causes it to be dysfunctional and break in the shell is going to make it even *more* dysfunctional, and cause it to break in Eclipse as well.
-Fix the shell-build errors *first*.

   **WARNING** This entire example project assumes that you're using ESP-IDF v3.x.
 As of August 2019, 3.x is still the 'stable' release, but the LATEST release is 4.x.
 ESP-IDF 4.x makes a major change to the way projects are built (using CMake instead of Make), which ultimately changes the steps for getting it to work in Eclipse (and might affect whether you'd necessarily *want* to use Eclipse in the first place, as opposed to CLion, PlatformIO, or something else).

- If you want this example project to work without major headaches, you **must** have ESP-IDF v3.x installed.
-If you didn't ***explicitly*** go out of your way to check out a 3.x/stable release of ESP-IDF, you probably got the 'latest' release... which is going to be 4.x or later... and almost certainly won't work with Eclipse using the directions that follow.

- I apologize for the confusion, but it's just a sad fact of life.
-Build tools and SDKs are, almost by definition, bleeding-edge and volatile.
-The useful half-life of any tutorial that tries to provide step-by-step instructions is approximately 3-9 months before something breaks it.

- So... assuming you explicitly have ESP-IDF v3.x and you're using Eclipse Oxygen through Eclipse Cpp 2019-06, this should work.
-The further you diverge, the more likely something is going to at least slightly break.

  1. Load Eclipse